hippie-cycling/K4TOOLS/README.md

 			Found match: SHADING
 			Plaintext: BETWEENSUBTLE*SHADING*ANDTHEABSENCEOFLIGHTLIESTHENUANCEOFIQLUSION

-A brute force based on IoC is also implemented, if the string is close to the ENglish IoC, it will be output for further analysis.
+A brute force based on IoC is also implemented, if the string is close to the English IoC (between 0.055 and 0.07), it will be output for further analysis.
+(The values can be tweeked in the K4TOOLS.py crack_thread function.)

 **Useful strings** (strings.txt) contains relevant strings for quick copy paste into the GUI.